max-hill/563-final-project/report.md

 ## Results
+The results are organized into four sections based on the nature of the plots produced in simulation runs.

 ### Part 1: Effect of recombination when all other variables are fixed and internal branch length is small.

-For our first plots, we ran the simulation for each of the three settings with parameters
+For our first plots, we ran the simulation for each of the three settings with parameters:

 ````
 (defparameter *τ_ab-values* '(1))